ljufa/rsplayer/PKGS/flatpak/README.md

    fine-grained PAT with **Contents: read and write** on `ljufa/rsplayer-flatpak`.

+Publishing is two-staged, gated on the release actually going public:
-On every release tag the `build_flatpak` job then:

-1. builds the flatpak (x86_64) from the checked-out tag with the pre-built web UI artifact,
+1. **On every release tag** the `build_flatpak` job in `cd.yml` builds the flatpak (x86_64) from the checked-out tag with the pre-built web UI artifact and uploads a single-file `.flatpak` bundle to the (draft, pre-release) GitHub release.
-2. clones `ljufa/rsplayer-flatpak`, imports the build with `flatpak build-commit-from`, and refreshes appstream/static deltas with `flatpak build-update-repo` (pruned to the last two releases to keep the Pages repo small),
-3. copies in `rsplayer.flatpakrepo`, the `.flatpakref` and the landing page, and force-pushes the result as a single fresh commit (so the git history of the Pages repo does not grow with binary churn),
+2. **When the release is promoted to a full release** (the `released` event — pre-releases don't count, same gate as the Docker image), the "Publish flatpak repo" workflow (`flatpak-repo.yml`) downloads that bundle, imports it into the Pages repo with `flatpak build-import-bundle`, refreshes appstream/static deltas with `flatpak build-update-repo` (pruned to the last two releases to keep the Pages repo small), copies in `rsplayer.flatpakrepo`, the `.flatpakref` and the landing page, and force-pushes the result as a single fresh commit (so the git history of the Pages repo does not grow with binary churn).

-4. uploads a single-file `.flatpak` bundle as a release asset.
+`flatpak-repo.yml` can also be dispatched manually with a tag to (re-)publish that release's bundle, e.g. to seed the repo from an already-published release.

 The repo is served unsigned over HTTPS (no GPG key baked into the `.flatpakrepo`); flatpak configures the remote with `gpg-verify=false` in that